secretstartups/handbook/infrastructure/incident-review/index.html.md

 ### Review Criteria

-If an incident matches any of the following criteria, the `~Incident::ReviewCompleted` must be added to the incident before closing.
+If an incident matches any of the following criteria, the `~Incident::ReviewCompleted` must be added to the incident after a review is completed.

 1. Incident was declared as `~severity::1`
 1. A `~review-requested` label is added to the issue